Adjuvo/SenseGlove-Unity/README.md

 When importing a new version of the Sense Glove SDK, the best practice is to delete the SenseGlove folder before re-importing, since some files may have been removed or placed in a more suitable folder.

 When upgrading to v2.4.0 and above, be sure to note the parameters you've used for your SG_Waveforms and SG_Material Scripts: This version puts those parameters into ScriptableObjects, rather than Monobehaviour scripts, and will clear the one's you've defined from the inspector.
 On the bright side, after this update you will be able to more easily edit materials and waveforms across the project, and port them between projects more easily as well.

+When upgrading to v2.6.0, there are breaking changes to calibration and haptics.
+An [Upgrade Guide](https://senseglove.gitlab.io/SenseGloveDocs/unity/update-to-2-6.html) is available to guide you through the process up updating older demos to v2.6.0.

 ## Backwards Compatability
 As with all unity packages, the SenseGlove Unity Plugin is compatible with the Unity version it is built, and any Unity Editor version released after.
 It is not recommended to use an earier version of the Unity Editor, as this may cause compiler errors and/or cause prefabs to go missing.